fbef0102/Game-Private_Plugin/Plugin_插件/Tank_坦克/l4d_tank_spawn/readme.md

 			Next Tank Spawn: 79% - Amount: 2
 			```
 	* Does not affect director tank
+	* Does not affect tank static spawn by map, for example: C13M2/C7M1
 	* (Versus) Tanks will pass to players
 </details>